 John Bennett was designated Texas State Artist by the 81st Legislature of Texas in 2010.
-A fourth-generation Texan and current resident of Fredericksburg with his wife Cathy since 2006, he began figural sculpting thirty five years ago and started having his work cast in bronze in 1985.
-Since then he has continued to develop his God-given talent as an artist, exhibiting in juried art shows, galleries, and museums.
+He began figural sculpting in 1976 and then casting his work in bronze in 1985.
+Since then he has continued to develop his God-given talent as an artist, exhibiting in juried art shows, museums, and galleries.

 Purchasers include the National Cowgirl Museum and Hall of Fame in Ft.
 Worth, and the Women’s Museum in Dallas for exhibit in the White House in 1999, as part of the federal “Save America’s Treasures” project.
 Served as Judge for various art events, including “An Artistic Discovery”, the Congressional Art Competition for High School Students in 2010.

 “Acclaimed for his sculptures of women, he has created works depicting women from all walks of life, from Old West legend Annie Oakley to 98-year-old Alice Reeves, a former schoolteacher and granddaughter of a slave; one of his pieces was selected by the Women’s Museum for display at the White House in 1999” – joint resolution of the Texas Legislature, 2009.